winyim/Flu-Workflow-Beginner-Friendly/README.md

 IRMA FLU [READ1]_R1.fq [READ2]_R2.fq [SAMPLE_NAME]
 ```

 After IRMA has been completed, you can explore the directories that it has created.
-[This] is a good reference to have to help guide you through the outputs of IRMA.
+If needed, [this] is a good reference to help guide you through the outputs of IRMA.

 [here]: <https://www.bioinformatics.babraham.ac.uk/projects/fastqc/>